 - A late Friday afternoon pick up requires a longer notice to be successful.
 We highly encourage all donors to donate as early as possible and best by no later than 2 pm on Fridays.

 - When scheduling a food pickup request, we ask that you provide as much details regarding the food donation (lbs, types, vehicle size, hours for pick up, who to contacts and parking instruction) and description of the prepared food that is being donated (i.e. Mexican, Chinese).

 - Note: If you already have a regular food run schedule, you have the ability to cancel your food run request at the moment when you realize that there isn't enough food to donate online from your account.
 (This is best done ASAP when you realize cannot feed more than 10 or about 30 minutes before the food run is to take place.
 You can also contact your volunteer whose information is available in your email confirmation. ) This will prevent unnecessary trip for the volunteers and both the Volunteer and the Recipient will get the notice of the cancellation.
-Thank you for abiding to this green practice of preventing further waste in human resource and car pollution.
+Thank you for abiding to this green practice of preventing further waste in human resource and C02 pollution from cars.

 Is there a minimum or maximum food donation?